woshicc/ase-espresso/README.md

 - the `site.cfg` is obsolete now, and no additional configuration is required, the functionality is replaced by a new `SiteConfig` class that dynamically gathers information about the execution environment
-- the old `espresso` class is now split into two: `Espresso` preserving the standard functionality and `iEspresso` the responsible for dynamical/interactive jobs with a custom version of pw.x
+- the old `espresso` class is now split into two: `Espresso` preserving the standard functionality and `iEspresso` responsible for dynamic/interactive jobs with a custom version of pw.x
 - changes were made to establish python 3.x compatibility
 - the `Espresso` class were restructured according to [ase] guidelines regarding calculator objects to support full compatibility with [ase]